Introducing Screen Education into the Classroom

 Stage One: A Story That Doesn’t Work

-A good way to start the discussion is with a simple set-up statement, such as ‘Joe goes to pay his gas bill’.
+Start the discussion is with a simple set-up statement, such as ‘Joe goes to pay his gas bill’.
 Ask the class whether this is a story and, if not, why not.
 What would you need to make it into a story?

 You may get all manner of responses at this stage, with everything from zombies attacking Joe to Joe marrying a princess.
 Use these initial responses as reference points for teasing out information.
 See if you can get your pupils to translate specific story suggestions into their purpose in the story (e.g. "all the money has disappeared from Joe’s bank account" becomes a problem that needs to be solved).